 Safety First

-Ensure all materials and activities are safe.
-Regularly check for wear and tear.
-Safety is paramount in ensuring a productive and positive learning environment.
+Make sure all materials and activities are safe.
+Regularly look for any damage.
+Safety is important for a good and effective learning environment.

 Create a Routine